bright/new-www/content/blog/payments-in-point-of-sale-design-best-ui-ux-practices.md

 - - -

-The Point of Sale design was created by Aleksandra Zawisza, a Junior Product Designer at Bright Inventions.
+The Point of Sale design was created by Aleksandra Zawisza, a Junior Product Designer at Bright Inventions, a [POS software development company](/our-areas/pos-software-development/).